evilusean/Khan/Trig-PreCalc/GM-Trigonometry.md

 * **Horizontal Step Size:** $\frac{\pi}{2}$
 * **Vertical Asymptotes:** $x = -\frac{2\pi}{3}$ and $x = \frac{4\pi}{3}$
 * **Behavior:** The graph is decreasing between asymptotes (typical for cotangent with $a > 0$).

+## 2026-January-13 - Graphing Secant and Cosecant :